wkrska/18742_SHIF-DRAM/README.md

 ./build/X86/gem5.opt configs/example/se.py --cpu-type=detailed --caches --l2cache --mem-type=DDR4_2400_x64 --mem-size=8192MB -c ABSOLUTE_PATH/bitweave-buddy.exe -o "10 1"
 ```
 Note that you *must* specify the *absolute path* (ABSOLUTE_PATH) to the folder containing the compiled workloads.

-## Getting Help
-If you have any suggestions for improvement, please contact geraldo dot deoliveira at safari dot ethz dot ch.
-If you find any bugs or have further questions or requests, please post an issue at the [issue page](https://github.com/CMU-SAFARI/mimdram/issues).

-## Acknowledgments
-We acknowledge the generous gifts from our industrial partners; including Google, Huawei, Intel, Microsoft.
-This work is supported in part by the Semiconductor Research Corporation, the ETH Future Computing Laboratory, the AI Chip Center for Emerging Smart Systems (ACCESS), and the UIUC/ZJU HYBRID Center.